Nijilabs/.github/profile/README.md

 ### 🤙 Other things we wanna mention
 - We love Dungeons and Dragons
 - Our founder loves writing stories ~~but isn't ready to share these yet.
 Boo!~~
-- We're from ❤️ Enschede in the Netherlands
+- We're from ❤️ Enschede, Netherlands
 - You can talk to us by sending an email (or memes, foodreviews or game you recommend) to [hello@nijilabs.com](mailto:hello@nijilabs.com)